-This is a project that you'll be able to modify according to what you have on-hand.
+This is a project that you can modify according to what you have on hand.
 You can use a cardboard tube that you have in your craft supply, but you can also use an empty paper towel roll or toilet paper roll.
 In a pinch, you could even cut up a cereal box and roll it into a tube!
 Be creative and have fun.

 - Glue dots